arturdent/ruby-processing/README.md

 This gem has been tested with the following ruby implementations

-* Ruby 1.9.3
-* Ruby 2.0.0
-* Ruby 2.1.2
 * Ruby 2.2.1
 * [JRuby][] preferred (required to use rubygems in sketches)

-NB: current support for ruby-2.0 syntax is limited (and experimental see jruby documentation).
-However if you use JRuby-9.0.0.0.pre2 you will find ruby-2.2 syntax is now supported (try jruby-9000-pre branch).
+JRuby-9.0.0.0.pre2 provides ruby-2.2 syntax.
 Future development of ruby-processing will target ruby-2.2 (with probable backward compatibitility with MRI ruby-2.1) any further backward compability will be accidental and unsupported (owing to limited resources).

 ### Supported processing version